denisde4ev/pp/test/test-broken-multiline.txt.md

-$ pp test-broken-multiline.txt.pp `EXECUTED COMMAND`
+$ pp test-broken-multiline.txt.preprocess `EXECUTED COMMAND`
 !# this is line is will leave ` WRITTEN TO STDOUT`

 123 `WRITTEN TO TTY`